 IMPORTANT!
 TWO on-line Guides to (1) dynamic neotectonic modeling with Shells, and (2) kinematic neotectonic modeling with NeoKinema.

 And, for dessert...

 " If you are looking for the Lost Frontier, talk to us. "

 Many of us are descended from pioneers: maybe from those early humans who migrated out of Africa, or the ones who chose to come settle in the New World.
 Or, maybe we just left our relatives on the east coast and moved to California.
 It's no surprise that we feel unsatisfied in a modern world that often seems completely fenced, civilized, and full of people.
 (A national park experience is nice, but after you wait 6 months for a reservation, and read the two pages of rules, it doesn't seem very wild.)
-Here in Earth & Space Sciences we know some routes back to the edge of the unknown.
-We can set you up with a mapping project in the deserts of Asia, South America, or Mexico.
-We can train you to design and operate satellites that map the other planets and moons of our solar system.
-Or, we can teach you how (with a little tectonics, some stratigraphy, and some paleobiology) you can travel the most crowded landscapes and "see" them as they were in the Cretaceous.
+Here in Earth, Planetary, & Space Sciences we know some routes back to the edge of the unknown.
+We could set you up with a mapping project in the deserts of Asia, South America, or Mexico.
+We cold train you to design and operate satellites that map the other planets and moons of our solar system.
+Or, we could teach you how (with a little tectonics, some stratigraphy, and some paleobiology) you can travel the most crowded landscapes and "see" them as they were in the Cretaceous.
 There's a lot of elbow room along the fourth axis of space-time.